 A core part of this degree is the requirement for apprentices to develop a portfolio.
 The intention is that this portfolio will provide a record of the specific skills and knowledge they have developed and used in the workplace and provide an opportunity to reflect on their personal development.
 The portfolio will be developed over all three years but be formally assessed at the end of the degree.

 7. Programme Specifications

-Please see the full programme specification on VLE.
+Please see the full Programme Specifications, on the college website.

 8. Module Specifications